You’re fully licensed to sell real estate, so is becoming a REALTOR® that big of a deal?

 If you become a REALTOR® you’ll have more opportunities to network.
 As a real estate professional, you’ll either live or die based on the strength of your network.
 If you’re able to forge strong and lasting relationships with other real estate agents, you can buy or sell quicker.

-Those who understand that REALTORS® are held to a higher code of ethics and standard of conduct will appreciate the fact that you’ve taken the extra step to prove your dedication and invest in your career.
-It’s a definite checkmark in your favor.
+The name REALTOR® offers a certain amount of gravitas that you can’t get by just introducing yourself as a real estate agent.
+REALTORS® are held to a code of ethics and standard of conduct that is separate from ordinary license law.
+For some clients, the fact that you’ve taken the extra step to prove your dedication and invest in your career will be appreciated.

 Additionally, FedEx, OfficeMax, and other office supply services offer considerable discounts to REALTOR® members.
 You may even get a free REALTOR® website.
-Check out this page for more details on membership benefits.